Frequently Asked Questions

 How do I test webhook handling locally during development?

-Developer → Payment Settings → Webhook Setup
+Navigate to Developer → Payment Settings → Webhook Setup in the Control Centre.

-Sandbox sandbox.hyperswitch.io/webhooks/{merchant_id}/{merchant_connector_id}
+Sandbox: sandbox.hyperswitch.io/webhooks/{merchant_id}/{merchant_connector_id}

-Production api.hyperswitch.io/webhooks/{merchant_id}/{merchant_connector_id}
+Production: api.hyperswitch.io/webhooks/{merchant_id}/{merchant_connector_id}

 Documentation: https://docs.hyperswitch.io/explore-hyperswitch/payment-orchestration/quickstart/webhooks